Frequently Asked Questions

 What programs does the Department of Mental Health operate?
 How can I access them?

-DMH administers and operates state behavioral health programs, a mental health community living program, and a specialized behavioral health program for youth.
-These behavioral health programs provide inpatient services for people (adults and children) with serious mental illness (SMI) and substance use disorders.
-DMH behavioral health programs are Mississippi State Hospital in Rankin County and its satellite program, Specialized Treatment Facility in Gulfport, East Mississippi State Hospital in Meridian and its satellite programs, North Mississippi State Hospital in Tupelo, South Mississippi State Hospital in Purvis, and Central Mississippi Residential Center in Newton.
-Admissions to these programs are handled through the court commitment process, which begins by filing an affidavit at the local Chancery Clerk’s office.
+DMH administers and operates state behavioral health programs that provide inpatient services for adults and children with serious mental illness (SMI) and substance use disorders.
+DMH behavioral health programs are Mississippi State Hospital in Rankin County and its satellite program, Specialized Treatment Facility in Gulfport, East Mississippi State Hospital in Meridian and its satellite programs, North Mississippi State Hospital in Tupelo and South Mississippi State Hospital in Purvis.
+Admissions to these programs are handled through the court commitment process, which begins by contacting the local Chancery Clerk’s office.
 A pre-evaluation screening will then take place, and a judge will then make a decision about whether treatment is needed in an inpatient behavioral health program or at an outpatient program.
 You can click here for more information about DMH’s behavioral health programs.

 Many mental health conditions can be successfully treated without requiring inpatient treatment, and DMH’s goal is to make services available without the need for admission to a program.
 The network of Community Mental Health Centers (CMHCs) in the state are the primary providers of outpatient, community-based services for people in need.
-The 14 CMHCs make available a range of community-based mental health, substance use, and in some regions, IDD services.
+The CMHCs make available a range of community-based mental health, substance use, and in some regions, IDD services.
 These centers operate the Mobile Crisis Response Teams that respond to people experiencing a mental health crisis.
-Several CMHCs also operate Programs of Assertive Community Treatment (PACT) Teams, which make mental health services available to people with serious mental illness who have required inpatient services in the past.
-For more information about Community Mental Health Centers, please visit this page of the DMH web site.
+For more information or to find your local CMHC, please visit this page of the DMH web site.

 What services are available for children and youth?

 Mississippi State Hospital in Rankin County provides services for male and female adolescents with emotional and/or behavioral problems at home, in school and/or in the community.
 It also serves as a primary substance use treatment program for male and female adolescents who are engaging in harmful drug or alcohol use behaviors.
 In addition to targeting substance use behaviors, the program helps adolescents with presenting co-occurring diagnoses, family/relational problems, and impactful traumatic experiences.
-Specialized Treatment Facility in Gulfport also offers services to 48 adolescent males and females who are experiencing behavioral difficulties in their homes, schools, and communities.
-A variety of services and supports are available for children and youth through Certified Providers in the community here, and you can also access a directory of children and youth services by clicking here.
+Specialized Treatment Facility in Gulfport also offers services to adolescent males and females who are experiencing behavioral difficulties in their homes, schools, and communities.
+A variety of services and supports are available for children and youth through Certified Providers in the community.
+Find more information here.

 Are services available if my child is involved in the juvenile justice system?